jyouturner/graphql-node/README.md

 GraphQL does not solve all our problems, actually, it likely only solve the "easy" problems.
 However, introducing GraphQL into our architecture does give us an opportunity to re-think our data strategy and the relationsip between in-house engineering team and partners around the world.

 1. We want to give our clients what they need, not what we have.
 Instead of giving them a huge load of data and ask them to "go-figure", we need to think from outside in: starting from products, rather beginginng from our own positions.
 If we do it right, we can collectively improve our turn around time and reduce overral cost.
-2. In the case of [org] Digital, there is another opportunity that we can explore.
-TPM team is uniquely positioned between the clients (Possible, You.I etc) and the Turner engineering teams.
-By leveraging the declarable GraphQL schema and quries, TPM team can partner with service and front end teams, and mange some of the complesities due to business requirements on various platforms.
+2. In our case, there is another opportunity that we can explore.
+My team is uniquely positioned between the mobile dev teams and the backend engineering teams.
+By leveraging the declarable GraphQL schema and quries, my team can partner with service and front end teams, and mange some of the complesities due to business requirements on various platforms.
 Techincally this can be done with existing Restful API, but GraphQL play nicely into this vision.
-3. Further, we also want to achieve certain level of operation freedom. [org] products are extremely complicated, and so are the systems behind the scene.
-During the products development, we constantly need to switch between different environments of the data source, for example, to test [org] TV SCTE-35 trigger, it'd be easier to use the testing loop stream, however, for digital ads, it makes more sense to use the production stream.
+3. Further, we also want to achieve certain level of operation freedom. our products are extremely complicated, and so are the systems behind the scene.
+During the products development, we constantly need to switch between different environments of the data source, for example, to test SCTE-35 trigger, it'd be easier to use the testing loop stream, however, for digital ads, it makes more sense to use the production stream.
 If we can leverage the GraphQL query variables, we can manage those testing environments must easier, without requiring service team to update their configuration and re-deploy the systems.

 ## the architecture